 Research Interests: Environmental economics, development economics, international economics.

 Research Interests: Applied research in any areas of international economics, development economics, environmental and energy economics and international business with a particular interest in the Chinese economy, firm behaviour, natural disasters and the impact of globalisation on the environment.

 Dr Francesco Esposito

 Research Interests: Applied Industrial economics, productivity and competiveness, applied labour economics, well-being and quality of life.

 Dr Mike Henry

 Research Interests: Empirical analyses of productivity and labour market, effects of trade and investment, liberalisation in developed and developing countries.

-Research Interests: Experimental economics, development economics, behavioural economics.
+Research Interests: Environmental economics, development economics, health economics, political economics.

 Dr Johannes Lohse